 Santa Clarita Performing Arts Center at College of the Canyons

 Reception begins at 5:00 PM (Free food for students!)

 - Applicant must attend the Jack Oakie Scholarship Event to be eligible for the scholarship.

 - Applicant must be currently enrolled as a student at College of the Canyons.

 - Applicant must be currently enrolled in or have successfully completed a COC Visual or Performing Arts course within the past 12 months.

-- Applicant must attend the entire Jack Oakie Film Event and submit a one page typed critical review.
-(Please review the helpful hints for completing the Jack Oakie/Victoria Horne Oakie Critical Review included in the scholarship packet)
+- Applicant must attend the entire Jack Oakie Scholarship Event, watch a recommended Jack & Victoria Oakie Film, and submit a one page typed critical review.
+(Please review the helpful hints for completing the Jack Oakie/Victoria Horne Oakie Critical Review included in the scholarship packet).

-Scholarship applicants will attend the Jack Oakie Lecture and Film Event on Tuesday, November 13th, 2018 at 5:00 pm in Mentry Hall 305.
-Prior to the Deadline they will also submit a one to two page typed analytical review that will include the following: A. a brief synopsis of the film and B. a critical analysis of what the applicant might have done similarly or differently had he/she been the screenwriter, director, specific actor, etc. The submitted copy of the critique will not be returned.
-Students can apply for the following scholarships:
+Scholarship applicants will attend the Jack Oakie Lecture and Film Event.
+Prior to the application deadline they will also submit a one to two page typed analytical review that will include the following: A. a brief synopsis of the film and B. a critical analysis of what the applicant might have done similarly or differently had he/she been the screenwriter, director, specific actor, etc. The submitted copy of the critique will not be returned.
+Students will be considered for the following scholarships: